 Referrals between family, friends, and relatives take up a considerable market share.
 Fortunately, for you, you have an opportunity to impress every client you win to get those coveted referrals.

-In the recent past, many a real estate copywriter have focused on local search engine optimization.
+In the recent past, real estate content writers have focused on local search engine optimization.
 They have purposed to win SERPs battles locally.
 Real estate website owners are happy with the current model; little do they know that it can hamper their growth.

 The result of local search optimization is intense competition for the available slots on the first page of search engines.
 The real estate content writers are happy because they tend to deal with virtually the same things repeatedly.